 Not just any fudge, but fudge you make in the microwave.
 I know.
 I know.
 Pre-twins me would have probably never made fudge with a microwave.
 But aren’t you glad that I am now post-twins me?
 You can make fudge in a microwave!!

 I love December because…well, CANDY!
-I have already made one toffee this year and now I was ready for fudge!
+I’ve already made one toffee this year and now I was ready for fudge!
 I found this recipe from my friend Erin.
 It is originally Alton Brown’s recipe.
 The original recipe says to use a pound of powdered sugar.
 I ended up using 2 1/2 cups of powdered sugar and I couldn’t imagine making it any sweeter.

 You could top this fudge with anything…nuts, chocolate, or nothing at all.
 It stores great and couldn’t be easier to make — perfect for packing up in cute little tins for the neighbors!